如何問家裡排行?

 “He said, ' Whoa!
 It's the whole Chinese family!'”

 “He did!”
-I laughed as well, and then he suddenly got alerted and pointed to my direction, “Oh no, that's the guy.”
-I turned my head to my side of the car and through the car window I saw a black guy approaching, and then he knocked the window.
-“Let's see what he wants,” my roommate said.
+I laughed as well, and then he suddenly got alert and pointed to my direction, “Oh no, that's the guy.”
+I turned my head and through the car window I saw a black guy approaching.

 So I rolled down the window a bit, and immediately the guy started talking very fast, “Please don't be scared.
-I'm not a criminal....
-I'm raising funds for fighting AIDS...
+I'm not a criminal.
+I'm raising funds for fighting AIDS.
 The office is right over that corner,” he pointed to a direction.
 We looked.
 It's not like there was a sign for us to see or anything; besides, it was dark.
-He kept talking without slowing down, “Everybody knows me around here......
-I came and immigrated here in '84...
-I went to law school and should be an attorney by now but didn't pass the bar...
-I do have a job, so it's not like I do this for a living or anything....
-You can also check us out at our website.....
-If you want you can give me cash, a check...”
+He kept talking without slowing down, “Everybody knows me around here.
+I came and immigrated here in '84.
+I went to law school and should be an attorney by now but didn't pass the bar.
+I do have a job, so it's not like I do this for a living or anything.
+You can also check us out at our website.
+If you want you can give me cash, a check.”
 I did notice he had a folder with some paper in it.
-It looked like he did have people pledging money for this good deed.
+It looked like he did have people pledging money for the cause.

 “What's the address?”
 My roommate asked.
 The guy was still rambling about the same thing, and said it was to save his village (in Africa I suppose).
 My roommate repeated his question again.
 He finally heard and said, “It's AIDSaction dot org.
 You wanna do it over the web site?
 That's good too.”
 After some thank you and stuff, he left.
 Were we relieved?
 Maybe.
 Maybe there wasn't anything to be relieved from the beginning.
 At the very least, we could finally go home.